 In 2015, she received a Mentorship from the City of Calgary Public Arts Development Program and contributed to the Bend in the Bow Phase 1 Arts Plan for the Inglewood Bird Sanctuary and "Wildlands" - a remediated oil refinery site, through mentor artists Laura Haddad and Tom Drugan.
-In the same year, she started taking courses on real estate development and became a member of the design community in Calgary, d.talks.org in hopes of expanding her sustainable design and "public arts" practices.
+In the same year, she started taking courses on real estate development and became a member of the design community in Calgary, design.talks.org + The Urban Land Institute + Aquatic Rehabilitation Therapy Institute + Calgary Social Capital Society in hopes of expanding her sustainable design and "public arts" practices.

 Trina continues to experiment, play, design, and to engage her visions for healthy, caring, magical and sustainable landscapes in Canada, the Philippines, and wherever else... with support from her supercute husband, Endre "Pumpkinpoi" Balogh, loving family and many great teachers, friends, and "fairies" from around the world!